FAQ: Physical Therapy

 What are the hours of operation?

-The SCOI physical therapy facilities are open Monday through Friday from 7:00 a.m. to 7:00 p.m.
+The Southern California Orthopedic Institute physical therapy facilities are open Monday through Friday, from 7:00 a.m. to 7:00 p.m.
 We are also open on some Saturdays.

 What do I need to bring with me?